kristiankunc/svelte-vatsim-stands/README.md

 />
 ```

-2. Example with a tooltip definded
+2. Example with a tooltip defined

 ```svelte
 <script lang="ts">